 Otherwise it’s a nice piece of bushland and the terrain is good, making for a relaxing stroll.

-You’ll pass a little bench seat at the 3.3km mark if you want a break, and a kilometre of leisurely walking later you’ll begin the descent.
+You’ll pass a little bench seat at the 3.3km mark if you want a break, and a kilometre of leisurely walking later you’ll begin the final descent.

 It’s mainly on steps which make it straightforward and you’ll quickly come to a gorgeous little cascade with crystal clear water.